-Step 4: Assignment of Pre-RA Import Commitments: From the Available Import Capability remaining on each Intertie after reserving Existing Contract Import Capability under Step 3 above, the CAISO will assign to Load Serving Entities serving Load within the CAISO Balancing Authority Area Pre-RA Import Commitment Capability on a particular Intertie based on Pre-RA Import Commitments in effect (where a supplier has an obligation to deliver the Energy or make the capacity available) at any time during the Resource Adequacy Compliance Year for which the Available Import Capability assignment is being performed.
-The Pre-RA Import Commitment will be assigned to the Intertie selected by the Load Serving Entity during the Resource Adequacy Compliance Year 2007 import capability assignment process, which was required to be based on the Intertie upon which the Energy or capacity from the Pre-RA Import Commitment had been primarily scheduled or, for a Pre-RA Import Commitment without a scheduling history at the time of the Resource Adequacy Compliance Year 2007 import capability assignment process, the primary Intertie upon which the Energy or capacity was anticipated to be scheduled.
-To the extent a Pre-RA Import Commitment was not presented during the Resource Adequacy Compliance Year 2007 import capability assignment process, the Load Serving Entity shall select the Intertie upon which the Pre-RA Import Commitment is primarily anticipated to be scheduled during the term of the Pre-RA Import Commitment and that selection shall be utilized in future annual Available Import Capability assignment processes.
+Step 4a: Assignment of Pre-RA Import Commitments: From the Available Import Capability remaining on each Intertie after reserving Existing Contract Import Capability under Step 3 above, the CAISO will assign to Load Serving Entities serving Load within the CAISO Balancing Authority Area Pre-RA Import Commitment Capability on a particular Intertie based on Pre-RA Import Commitments in effect (where a supplier has an obligation to deliver the Energy or make the capacity available) at any time during the Resource Adequacy Compliance Year for which the Available Import Capability assignment is being performed.
+The Pre-RA Import Commitment will be assigned to the Intertie selected by the Load Serving Entity during the submission of the import commitment data template as required per Business Process Manual, and it must be the primary Intertie upon which the Energy or capacity is anticipated to be scheduled.
 If a Pre-RA Import Commitment submitted on behalf of a LSE with Existing Contract Import Capability is assigned under this Section to the same Intertie on which the LSE holds Existing Contract Import Capability, the Pre-RA Import Commitment will be assumed to deliver over the Existing Contract Import Capability until exhausted, unless the LSE can demonstrate otherwise.

-To the extent a particular Intertie becomes over requested with Pre-RA Import Commitments due to either Pre-RA Import Commitments not included in the Resource Adequacy Compliance Year 2007 import capability assignment process or changes in system conditions that decrease the Maximum Import Capability of the Intertie, such that the MW represented in all Pre-RA Import Commitments utilizing the Intertie exceed the Intertie’s Available Import Capability in excess of that reserved for Existing Contracts and Transmission Ownership Rights under Steps 2 and 3, the Pre-RA Import Commitments will be assigned Pre-RA Import Commitment Capability, based on the Import Capability Load Share Ratio of each Load Serving Entity submitting Pre-RA Import Commitments on the particular Intertie.
+To the extent a particular Intertie becomes over requested with Pre-RA Import Commitments, such that the MW represented in all Pre-RA Import Commitments utilizing the Intertie exceed the Intertie’s Available Import Capability in excess of that reserved for Existing Contracts and Transmission Ownership Rights under Steps 2 and 3, the Pre-RA Import Commitments will be assigned Pre-RA Import Commitment Capability, based on the Import Capability Load Share Ratio of each Load Serving Entity submitting Pre-RA Import Commitments on the particular Intertie.
 To the extent this initial assignment of Pre-RA Import Commitment Capability has not fully assigned the Available Import Capability of the particular over requested Intertie, the remaining Available Import Capability on the over requested Intertie will be assigned until fully exhausted based on the Import Capability Load Share Ratio of each Load Serving Entity whose submitted Pre-RA Import Commitment has not been fully satisfied by the previous Import Capability Load Share Ratio assignment iteration.
-The Available Import Capability assigned pursuant to this Step 4 is the Pre-RA Import Commitment Capability.
+The Available Import Capability assigned pursuant to this Step 4a is the Pre-RA Import Commitment Capability.

+Step 4b: Assignment of New Use Import Commitments: From the Available Import Capability remaining on each Intertie after reserving Existing Contract Import Capability under Step 3 above and reserving Pre-RA Import Commitment Capability under step 4a above, the CAISO will assign to Load Serving Entities serving Load within the CAISO Balancing Authority Area New Use Import Commitment Capability on a particular Intertie based on New Use Import Commitments in effect during the Resource Adequacy Compliance Year for which the Available Import Capability assignment is being performed.
+The CAISO will assign the New Use Import Commitment to the Intertie selected by the Load Serving Entity in the import commitment data template as required per Business Process Manual, and it must be the primary Intertie upon which the Energy or capacity is anticipated to be scheduled.
+If a New Use Import Commitment submitted by an LSE with Existing Contract Import Capability is assigned under this Section to the same Intertie on which the Load Serving Entity holds Existing Contract Import Capability, the CAISO will assume the New Use Import Commitment will be delivered over the Existing Contract Import Capability until exhausted, unless the LSE can demonstrate otherwise.